 Juicing extracts the fluid and nutrients from plant foods (fruits, veggies and herbs) whilst removing the fibre.
-I love to add a little citrus like lemon or lime and add a spoonful of Healthy Chef Organic Superfood or Cold PressedWheatgrass.
+I love to add a little citrus like lemon or lime and add a spoonful of Healthy Chef Organic Superfood.
 You will need a juicer to make your own lovely juices at home - an investment I am glad I made!
-Juices tend to have a thinner viscosity than smoothies and are less filling – perfect for a snack or to compliment a light meal.
+Juices tend to have a thinner viscosity than smoothies and are less filling – perfect for a snack or to complement a light meal.
 My favourite juices are vegetable-based juices that are cleansing and full of nourishment.
 For example, I love to juice lettuce, cucumber, kale and celery, along with a little parsley, lemongrass, ginger or mint.

-I love to add a little citrus like lemon or lime and add a spoonful of Healthy Chef Organic Superfood or Cold Pressed Wheatgrass.
+I love to add a little citrus like lemon or lime and add a spoonful of Healthy Chef Organic Superfood or Every Day Greens.

 WHAT'S GREAT ABOUT JUICING?